UCLA-IRL/ndn-python-repo/docs/src/specification/security.rst

   - Since there is no replay attack, the Repo does not have to remember the list of ``SignatureNonce``.

-- If the Repo is provided as a network service, the certifcate obtained from the network provider should be used.
+- If the Repo is provided as a network service, the certificate obtained from the network provider should be used.
   In this case, the prefix registration command and repo's publication data are signed using the same key.

   - For example, if one employs a Repo as a public service of NDN testbed,